Understanding Document Management

 ![]() |

-Following are some of the actions available based on the current status of the Document:
+Following are some options available in the Document details pane.
+Based on the current status of the Document, the options may be enabled or disabled.

 Actions | Description | |||